zentyal/zentyal/docs/en/user/groupware.rst

 the users of the system with the same permissions, so that when a new user is created permissions will be assigned automatically.

-To edit the default template go to the menu :menuselection:`Groupware` and tab :menuselection:`Default Applications`, as shown in the image.
+To edit the default template go to the :menuselection:`Groupware --> Default Applications` tab, as shown in the image.

 .. image:: images/groupware/egw-default-apps.png
    :scale: 80
    :align: center

+..
+FIXME: Update shot to use edit-in place for booleans

 For small groups of users such as administrators, you can define a custom permission template and apply it manually for these users.

-To define a new template go to the tab
-:guilabel:`User Defined Permission Templates` in the menu :menuselection:`Groupware` and click on :guilabel:`Add New`.
+To define a new template go to :menuselection:`Groupware --> User Defined Permission Templates` in the menu and click on :guilabel:`Add New`.
 Once the name is entered it will appear on the table and you can edit the applications by clicking on :guilabel:`Allowed Applications`, in a similar way as with the default template.

 .. image:: images/groupware/egw-user-templates.png
    :scale: 80
    :align: center

+..
+FIXME: Update shot to fix the field name issue

 Be aware that if you modify the default permission template, changes will only be applied to users that are created